hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - synchronized scanning and photon acquisition
 - real-time fluorescence lifetime visualization
 - differentiation of multiple fluorophores using a single detector

-This project demonstrated the value of combining device control, synchronized acquisition, real-time analysis, and visualization in a single custom scientific software platform.
+- live experimental feedback during acquisition

+The result was a single software environment that researchers could use to control the microscope, run synchronized acquisitions, and assess lifetime contrast while experiments were still in progress.

 ---

 ### Technologies

 - Python
-- Hardware API integration
+- hardware API integration
 - TCSPC-based photon data acquisition
-- Real-time signal and image processing
+- real-time signal and image processing
-- Scientific instrumentation control
+- scientific instrumentation control
 - GUI development

 ---

 ### Key Contributions

-- Designed and implemented the software platform for control and analysis of a multiphoton FLIM microscope
+- designed and implemented the software platform for control and analysis of a multiphoton FLIM microscope
-- Integrated multiple microscope devices through **manufacturer APIs and device libraries**
+- integrated multiple microscope devices through **manufacturer APIs and device libraries**
-- Developed **real-time fluorescence lifetime analysis workflows**
+- developed **real-time fluorescence lifetime analysis workflows**
-- Implemented synchronized **scanning and photon acquisition**
+- implemented synchronized **scanning and photon acquisition**
-- Built a **modular architecture** that supports extension to new hardware and procedures
+- structured the software into a **modular architecture** for maintainability and extension
-- Developed a **graphical user interface** for microscope control and live visualization
+- developed a **graphical user interface** for microscope control and live visualization

 ### Engineering Challenges

 Key challenges included coordinating multiple hardware interfaces, ensuring reliable synchronization across acquisition components, and providing real-time feedback without interrupting the imaging workflow.
-The software was designed to keep these responsibilities modular, making the system easier to maintain and extend.
+I designed the platform to keep these responsibilities modular, making the system easier to maintain, extend, and adapt to future experimental requirements.